Rakeela/dragora-notes/2021-3-9-Forty-Eighth.md

 I confirmed last night that I couldn't multitask mathematics and exercise effectively (at least with my current skill level at both tasks), but I've confirmed to myself several times that I can multitask strategy games and exercise.
 I'm going to see if I can multitask a strategy game with math homework.
 I think that achieving a math synergy requires serenity which strategy games are good at supporting, so I'm hopeful of success.

 ---
+There may be something to the concept of a panarchic work ethic, but I'm still not sure.
+I think my productivity is still poor overall.
+The thing that makes me valuable as a person is the angle of my productivity, not the velocity of it.

+I think I'll need three monitors to effectively multitask The Viceroy with math homework.
+The Viceroy needs one monitor; mathematics is easier with two.
+If I had three monitors at my workstation, I would have enough screens to make no compromises at my present skill level.
+Unfortunately, I don't know how to mount three monitors in a workspace.

+---
 Back to [[day-post-archive]]